*DOES NOT SHIP TO NZ OR WA*

 7. Spray each layer of seeds with water daily.

-8. When seeds have sprouts that are ~3cm long - unstack the trays and place each tray flat and uncovered so that they can grow upward.
+8. When your seeds have sprouted and its shoots are ~3cm long - unstack the trays and place each tray flat and without a cover that they can grow upward.

 9. Place plants in sunlight in the final two days to develop their flavour and provide a richer, greener colour.